 View information on Neurobehavioral Disorder Associated with Prenatal Alcohol Exposure (ND-PAE) that includes details in ND-PAE Age Dependent Symptom Diagnosis Guidelines and differential diagnosis in Differential Diagnosis for ND-PAE.

-Individuals with Alcohol-Related Neurodevelopmental Disorder were prenatally exposed to alcohol and have associated neurodevelopmental and behavioral effects without all of the cardinal dysmorphic features or growth problems of FAS.
+Individuals with ARND were prenatally exposed to alcohol and have associated neurodevelopmental and behavioral effects without all of the cardinal dysmorphic features or growth problems of FAS.
 Specific criteria for a neurodevelopmental impairment include neurocognitive deficits, self-regulation problems, difficulty learning, and adaptive function skills.

 As noted above, ND-PAE and ARND are overlapping and similar but with a major difference.
-ND-PAE can be present with or without dysmorphic features whereas ARND is without the presence of full cardinal dysmorphic facial features found in individuals with FAS.
+ND-PAE can be present with or without dysmorphic features, whereas ARND is without the presence of full cardinal dysmorphic facial features found in individuals with FAS.
+For a diagnosis of ARND, confirmed prenatal alcohol exposure is necessary.
+In contrast, ND-PAE requires confirmation of ‘more than minimal exposure’ as outlined in the DSM-5.

 The DSM 5 Taskforce reviewed scientific information to bring consensus on clinical criteria on the DSM-5 Diagnosis to Recognize Alcohol-Related Neurodevelopmental Disorder (ARND).